-Seventeen of these species are legally protected under the federal Species at Risk Act (Table 2).
+Twenty wildlife species with ranges that overlap the Liard Easst Project area have been listed or considered (ECCC and GNWT, 2020).
+Fourteen of these species are legally protected under the federal Species at Risk Act (Table 2).
 An overview on each species' habitat requirements is provided below.
 As for all other wildlife species, residual impacts to these species will continue through the life of the existing project, but these are considered of low magnitude and not significant.
-No additional clearing is required in future years for the existing approved project.
+No new areas require clearing is expected in future years for the existing approved project.